RelationalAI/rai-gnns-tutorial/HM/installation.md

 ## Create the Training Tables for the Churn and Purchase Tasks

-Now that you have the three H&M tables imported in Snowflake, you can create the training tables for the task.
-For this you need to run the following commands in a Snowflake SQL Worksheet.
+Now that the three H&M tables have been imported into Snowflake, we can create the training tables for the tasks.
+Each task — churn prediction and purchase recommendation — requires different data splits.
+The commands below handle both the creation of task-specific training tables and the generation of their respective splits (train, validation, and test).

+Run the following commands in a Snowflake SQL Worksheet.
 For your convenience, all of the code is located in [create_tasks.sql](setup/4_create_tasks.sql).

 <details>
   <summary>create_tasks.sql</summary>